-We first present our model result on COCO\cite{lin2014microsoft} and LVIS\cite{gupta2019lvis} zero-shot detection benchmark in section~\ref{zeroshot}.
+We first present our model result on COCO\cite{lin2014microsoft} and LVIS\cite{gupta2019lvis} detection benchmark in section~\ref{zeroshot}.
 In section~\ref{effiency} we compare our method with ViLD to show the efficiency of our method.
 Finally, we conduct the ablation study with visualization analysis.

-\textbf{Implementation Details.} We use the publicly available pretrained CLIP model ViT-B/32 as the open-vocabulary classification model, with an input size of 224$\times$224.
+\textbf{Implementation Details.} We use the publicly available pre-trained CLIP model ViT-B/32 as the open-vocabulary classification model, with an input size of 224$\times$224.

-We finetune the layer normalization layers in the CLIP with base categories instances in COCO or LVIS base on the setting and maintain all other parameters fixed.
+We finetune the LayerNorm layers in the CLIP with base categories instances in COCO or LVIS based on the setting and maintain all other parameters fixed.
 All the instances are cropped by 1.2x enlarged GT bboxes.
-We use AdamW optimizer with learning rate of 0.0001 and clip the L2 norm of the gradients when larger than 0.1.
+We use an AdamW optimizer with a learning rate of 0.0001 and clip the L2 norm of the gradients when larger than 0.1.
 We finetune the model for 12 epochs.

 For CLIP Proposal generation, we first resize the image with the image ratio maintained.
-We generate the anchors on each image with a stride of 32 pixels and with 5 different sizes(32, 64, 128, 256, 512), and 3 different ratios(1:1, 2:1, 1:2).
+We generate the anchors on each image with a stride of 32 pixels and with 5 different sizes (32, 64, 128, 256, 512), and 3 different ratios (1:1, 2:1, 1:2).
 We select the top 1000 anchors after NMS as CLIP Proposals on each image.
 If we will use the adapted CLIP features to train our detector we use the adapted CLIP to generate the CLIP Proposals.
 Otherwise, we use the unadapted CLIP for CLIP Proposal generation.
 In model training, we randomly select a fixed subset with 200 CLIP Proposals on each image for training.
 We provide more implementation details in the supplementary material.